Gibberlings3/Morpheus562-s-Kitpack/README.md

 - 20th Level: May use the Savage Blows ability once per day and gains an additional use every 5 levels thereafter.

 SAVAGE BLOWS: The Deathbringer's attacks for the next 10 seconds will progressively weaken any struck opponent.
-The hit target will lose 1 point of strength per hit for the next 2 rounds.
+The hit target will lose 1 point of constitution per hit for the next 2 rounds.

 Disadvantages:
 - Alignment restricted to evil.